Introducing Jane Ellison, Hand Knit Designer

 How Jane weaves her magic

-Jane Ellison is a British hand-knit designer, who works from her design studion in Skipton, with a passion and talent for creating beautiful things that she is dying to share.
-She has produced more than 70 pattern books about knitting which have won her quite a reputation across the world.
+Jane Ellison is a British hand-knit designer, who works from her Yarn & Design Studio in Skipton, with a passion and talent for creating beautiful things that she is dying to share.
+She produced more than 70 pattern books about knitting which have won her quite a reputation across the world and just recently 85 single patterns through her Purl &Jane studio.

 Jane first fell under knitting’s magical spell when she was just seven and knitted a scarf for a beloved toy.
 She learned her creative flair from her grandmother who tinkered with knitting patterns to produce unique garments for Jane.
 She followed her heart and studied fashion and knitwear at Ravensbourne College of Design in Kent.